peterkhayes/functional-matrix/README.md

 - .eachCol(iterator(col, colIdx, matrix))
 - .every(iterator(value, rowIdx, colIdx))
 - .some(iterator(value, rowIdx, colIdx))
+- .zipWith(otherMatrix, iterator(thisElem, otherElem, i, j, thisMatrix, otherMatrix)) - *like `map` but with two sources of the same size*
 - .pluck(property) - *maps to named property of each element*
 - .invoke(method) - *maps to result of invoking named method of each element*
 - .sample() - *returns random element*